Asaram: Attacks against witnesses

 From 2014 to 2015, there have been numerous attacks against various witnesses and relatives of victims, in the Asaram case.

-A former devotee and Asaram's videographer was fired at by vehicle born assailants in March 2014.
+A former devotee and Asaram's videographer was fired at by vehicle-borne assailants in March 2014.
 Less than a week later, another former devotee, who was earlier thrown out of the ashram on spurious charges, was subject to an acid-attack but he managed to overpower one of his attackers; subsequent grilling revealed that the group were instructed by a devout follower of Asaram to assassinate witnesses in the case.
 An ashram secretary was shot at, after his deposition before Trivedi Commission.
 A former aide of Asaram, who had turned against him, was shot and killed on 23 May 2014, after multiple prior attempts.
-Narendra Yadav, a vernacular journalist who profiled multiple stories on Asaram's exploits was hacked in September 2014; he survived.
+Narendra Yadav, a vernacular journalist who profiled multiple stories on Asaram's exploits, was attacked in September 2014; he survived.
 A former cook, who was the prime witness in the Surat rape case, was shot and killed on 11 January 2015.
-Another of Asaram's ex-personal-assistants, who turned witness in the Jodhpur as well as Surat case, was subject to a stabbing by one of Asaram's follower after a court-session in February 2015; He alleged the act to have been gestured by Asaram, himself.
-Months later, the man went missing and police have failed to find any trace, till date; he had filed a plea at the Supreme Court for police protection, after being subject to a bevy of death threats by Asaram's followers, having mentioned about bringing more victims to the limelight.
-Another ex-personal-assistant and witness in both the cases, narrowly missed an attempted murder in May 2015 and now resides under state protection.
+Another of Asaram's former personal assistants, who turned witness in the Jodhpur as well as Surat cases, was victim of a stabbing by one of Asaram's follower after a court-session in February 2015; he alleged the act to have been green-lit by Asaram himself.
+Months later, the man went missing and police have failed to find any trace, till date; he had filed a plea in the Supreme Court for police protection, after being subject to a bevy of death threats by Asaram's followers, having mentioned about bringing more victims into the limelight.
+Another ex-personal-assistant and witness in both the cases narrowly missed an attempted murder in May 2015 and now lives under state protection.